anic17/Newtrodit/README.md

 ## Small history
 ### Why I started to code Newtrodit?

-It was at a day when I tried to make a clone of the old MS-DOS EDIT.COM in batch, but in the making I realized it would be really complicated to make it in batch and performance issues were starting to appear.
+It was a day when I tried to make a clone of the old MS-DOS EDIT.COM in batch, but in the making, I realized it would be complicated to make it in batch, and performance issues were starting to appear.
-As I was very new to C, it was a challenge to see how good I could recode it, but with more features.
-The UI slowly changed, having a blue background before and lateral bars.
-I realized I wanted to make my own editor and not just a clone, and that's why today I'm continuing to develop Newtrodit.
+As I was very new to C, it was a challenge to see how well I could recode it, but with more features.
+The UI slowly changed, having a blue background and lateral bars.
+I realized I wanted to make my editor and not just a clone, and that's why today I'm continuing to develop Newtrodit.
 The name "Newtrodit" comes from 3 words: _neutron_ (hence the atom logo), _edit_, and _new_.

 ## Building